powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 ```

 ### Opening / Closing a switch
-Topology changes are usually used to reduce the intensity on a AC branch.
+Topology changes are usually used to reduce the intensity on an AC branch.
 The following snippet shows how to create an action that opens the switch `SW1` and another one to close it.
 ```groovy
 action('open-switch-SW1') {
     description "Open switch SW1"